google/tweakr/README.md

 1. In the Firebase console, add a new Android app using your own package name: e.g. `com.[your-domain].tweakr.sample`
 1. Follow the instructions to download the "google-services.json" file.
-1. Copy the "google-services.json" file into the `android-sample/app/` directory.
+1. Copy the "google-services.json" file into your app module directory (e.g. in the sample: `android-sample/app/`).
-1. You may skip the gradle file step since those libraries are already added to the Sample app.
+1. Add the Firebase dependencies to your gradle file as directed.
 1. Skip confirming the connection to Firebase.
 We'll do that later once we update the applicationId in the Android app.
 1. In the Firebase console, click "Develop->Database", and scroll down to create a new "Real-Time database". (**NOT** a Cloud Firestore database!)
 1. Set up [Firebase Authentication](https://firebase.google.com/docs/database/security/quickstart#sample-rules).
 The quickest way is to allow full public access: